superfaktura/docs/expenses.md

 Edit expense.

-It's strongly recommended to fetch data for expense, change required values, and then request edit.
+It's strongly recommended fetching data for expense, change required values, and then request edit.
 If you want to add tags to expense, refer to [FAQ > How do I add tags to an entity?](faq.md#how-do-i-add-tags-to-an-entity).

 ### Request